Staging of Cancer

 Accessed on 20/02/2024

 American Cancer Society.
-2018.
-Hodgkin Lymphoma Early Detection, Diagnosis, and Staging.
+Hodgkin lymphoma.

-Available at: https://www.cancer.org/cancer/types/hodgkin-lymphoma/detection-diagnosis-staging/staging.html
+Available at: https://www.cancer.org/cancer/types/hodgkin-lymphoma.html

 Cancer Council Australia.
 2023.
 Understanding Hodgkin Lymphoma.
 A guide for people with cancer, their families and friends.